Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 And for me, that's always writing.

 In other areas of my business, I used video.
-Prospective and current client calls, courses, workshops, co-writing, and coaching sessions — all happen on zoom.
+Prospective and current client calls, courses, workshops, co-writing, and coaching sessions — all happen on Zoom.

 This felt much better.
 It energized me.
 Something was nagging at me to pull the plug on video for good.